Skip to content

 Metadata overrides

-• metadata.ttl_hours controls how aggressively Playbook refreshes remote YAML feeds; lower it for rapidly changing leagues.
+• tvsportsdb.ttl_hours controls how aggressively Playbook refreshes API responses; lower it for rapidly changing leagues.

 • allow_unmatched: true is useful when onboarding a new sport—you'll still see matches in the log but without warnings.